Not your average book club!

 Please note our new format!

-Starting in September of 2024, we will meet on the fourth Monday of every month at 7:00 p.m. (subject to change due to holidays) following a two-month topic cycle.
+Learn.
+Engage.
+Act. meets on the fourth Monday of every month at 7:00 p.m. (subject to change due to holidays) following a two-month topic cycle.
 In the first month of our meeting cycle, we will have presentations, activities, and other related items on the agenda.
 For our second month of the cycle, we will meet to discuss our selected book.
 Join us at the library or on Zoom for these hybrid discussions and presentations.
 Make sure you’re on the email list so you get updates on our meeting location and Zoom link!
 You can also follow the library events page for details.

 What we’re reading:

-About the book:
+About the Speaker:

 Upcoming Dates and Topics